sostheim/krak8s/README.md

       --vmodule moduleSpec               comma-separated list of pattern=N settings for file-filtered logging
 ```
 ### Configuration Flags
-Without going in to an explanation of all of the parameters, many of which should have sufficient explanation in the help provided, of particular interest to controlling the operation of krak8s are the following:<br />
+Without going into an explanation of all of the parameters, many of which should have sufficient explanation in the help provided, of particular interest to controlling the operation of krak8s are the following:<br />
 <b>--health-check</b> - Defaults to true, but may be disabled by passing a value of false.
 Allows external service monitors to check the health of `krak8s` itself.<br />
 <b>--kubeconfig</b> - Use the referenced kubeconfig for credentialed access to the cluster.<br />
 <b>--proxy</b> - Use the `kubectl proxy` URL for access to the cluster.
 See for example [using kubectl proxy](https://kubernetes.io/docs/concepts/cluster-administration/access-cluster/#using-kubectl-proxy).<br />